blaktiger522/studio/README.md

 To get started, take a look at src/app/page.tsx.

+## Setting# Firebase Studio
+Setting# Firebase Studio
-## Setting up your Vercel Deployment
+ up your Vercel Deployment

 Your application uses the Google AI platform for its core image processing feature.
 For this to work on your live Vercel deployment, you must add your Google AI API key as an environment variable in Vercel.